Simzshots/Data-Analysis-Portfolio-/README.md

 #### Some Visualizations
-![Pie chart of Population by District](assists/PieChart.png) Pie chart of Population by District in Derbyshire, 2019
+![Pie chart of Population by District](assists/PieChart.png)

+_Pie chart of Population by District in Derbyshire, 2019_

-![Heat map of Residuals for Crime Indicators](assists/Heatmap.png) Heatmap of Residuals for Crime Indicators in Derbyshire, 2019
+![Heat map of Residuals for Crime Indicators](assists/Heatmap.png)

+_Heatmap of Residuals for Crime Indicators in Derbyshire, 2019_

 ![Geo map](assists/Geo_map.png)

-Population Density in Derbyshire, 2019
+_Population Density in Derbyshire, 2019_

 ![Tree map](assists/Treemap.png)

-Tree map showing the area by district in Derbyshire, 2019
+_Tree map showing the area by district in Derbyshire, 2019_

+---

-### Project 3: Bank Churners and Video Game Sales Data Analysis
+### Project 2: Bank Churners and Video Game Sales Data Analysis
 In this project, I conducted a comprehensive statistical analysis of the bank churners and video game sales datasets using R Studio.
 The goal was to derive meaningful insights into customer behavior and sales trends through a series of rigorous statistical tests and modeling techniques.

 #### Bank Churners Analysis